 I should note, and look away now if you’re squeamish, that there is a second link between the broomstick and flying ointment, proposed by The Atlantic.

 Taking such a potent mix of hallucinogens internally causes a whole range of unpleasant side effects, including nausea and vomiting.
-Absorbing them through the skin gave the best bits and skipped the bad bits.
+Absorbing them through the skin gave the best experience and skipped these side effects.

 The armpits and the genitals proved to be the best places to apply the ointment to get the strongest results.
 You can work out for yourself why the handle of the broom might make a good applicator for such ointment.